cicero78M/Cicero_V2/docs/instaRekapLikesApi.md

 When requesting data for a regular organization and the authenticated user role is not `operator`, only users having the same role as the requester are included in the response.

+## Ditbinmas Shortcut

+The `GET /likes/instagram` endpoint returns the same payload as above but always aggregates data for users with the `ditbinmas` role.
+It does not require `client_id` and ignores the authenticated user's role and client filters.